POST /api/query

 |---|---|---|---|

-query | string | yes | The Cypher to run. ;-separated statements run as a batch. |
+query (or q) | string | yes | The Cypher to run. ;-separated statements run as a batch. |

 parameters | object | no | Named values for $param placeholders in the query. |

-timeout | number | no | Per-query timeout in milliseconds.
-Clamped to your plan maximum and a global ceiling. |
+timeout | number | no | How long to let this query run, in milliseconds. |

 Call it